, January 30, 2022, admin

 Here’s how you can do that:

-If you’d like to connect with your customers and build trust emotionally, your marketing strategy needs to be designed around your customer’s pain points, what they value much more than just features of the product, as well as their preferred information gathering process.
+If you’d like to connect with your customers and build trust emotionally, you need to design your marketing strategy around your customer’s pain points.
+You have to find what they value more than just the features of the product, as well as their preferred information-gathering process.

 The following are a few questions that your B2B SaaS marketing team can ask: